-The GDPR imposes fines for serious breaches of up to the higher of 4% of the organization's annual worldwide turnover or 620 million (under the EU GDPR) or £17.5 million (under the UK GDPR).
+Data protection supervisory authorities have the power under the GDPR to (amongst other thing) impose fines for serious breaches of up to the higher of 4% of the organization's annual worldwide turnover or €20 million (under the EU GDPR) or £17.5 million (under the UK GDPR).
 The GDPR identifies a list of points to consider when determining the level of fines for data supervisory authorities to impose (including the nature, gravity and duration of the infringement).
 Data subjects also have a right to compensation, as a result of an organization's breach of the GDPR which has affected them, for financial or non-financial losses (e.g., distress).